prebala123/chip-design/index.md

 <img src="images/ablation_forest.png"/>

-From the results of this ablation study, we can see that the most important features are the eigenvectors, degree distribution, and persistence diagram.
+This ablation study showed that the most important features are the eigenvectors, degree distribution, and persistence diagram.
 Since these are all the topological features that relate to graph structure it makes sense that the connections themselves may be more important than the cell features.
 If we remove all of the topological features at once, the performance worsens by 74.4% further showing that the graph structure is crucial to predicting congestion.

 ## SHAP Analysis

 Another way to quantify feature importances is with SHAP, or SHapley Additive exPlanations.
-SHAP is a game-theory based method for explaining a machine learning model’s predictions by calculating the impact of each feature in every prediction, and provides both a magnitude and direction for a feature’s effect.
+SHAP is a game-theory-based method for explaining a machine learning model’s predictions by calculating the impact of each feature in every prediction, and provides both a magnitude and direction for a feature’s effect.

-We ran the SHAP algorithm on a LightGBM model using the same train/test split as in the baseline, and generated the feature importances for both the node and net level predictions.
-Figure (ADD FIG NUM) shows the resulting summary plot for the node features, where the colors of each dot represent their value for an individual datapoint, and their position on the axis represents their impact on the model output.
+We ran the SHAP algorithm on a LightGBM model using the same train/test split as in the baseline, and generated the feature importances.

 <img src="images/shap_node.png"/>

 This SHAP plot for the node predictions supports the findings from the previous ablation study; the eight most impactful features are eigenvectors, and all ten eigenvectors are within the top twelve out of the 45 total features.
-It is also interesting to note that despite the eigenvectors being previously generated with a specific ranking in terms of information captured, the top eigenvectors are not necessarily the most impactful.
 We are unable to perform significant analysis on the directionality of each feature's impact, as the eigenvectors are simply embeddings of the graph structure, but knowledge of the eigenvectors’ relative importance can help guide future experiments.

+<p> <a name="experimentation"> </a> </p>

-# Experimentation <a name="experimentation"></a>
+# Experimentation

-Following our initial EDA and attempts at drawing insight on the baseline model through explainable AI methods, we constructed a set of informed experiments to tackle key issues with the baseline model: a long runtime, a lack of generalizability, and limited learning on the node and net features.
+Following our initial EDA and attempts at drawing insight on the baseline model through explainable AI methods, we constructed a set of informed experiments to tackle key issues with the baseline model: long runtime, lack of generalizability, and limited learning on the node and net features.

 ## LightGBM